lsst-dm/dmtn-056/design.rst

 The v14 Butler's DataRef class played a similar role.

+The :py:class:`DatasetLabel` class also described here is more similar to the v14 Butler Data ID concept, though (like DatasetRef and DataRef, and unlike Data ID) it also holds a :ref:`DatasetType` name).

 Python API
 ----------

 The :py:class:`DatasetRef` class itself is the middle layer in a three-class hierarchy of objects that behave like pointers to :ref:`Datasets <Dataset>`.

-The ultimate base class and simplest of these, :py:class:`DatasetLabel`, is entirely opaque to the user.
+The ultimate base class and simplest of these, :py:class:`DatasetLabel`, is entirely opaque to the user; its internal state is visible only to a :ref:`Registry` (with which it has some Python approximation to a C++ "friend" relationship).
 Unlike the other classes in the hierarchy, instances can be constructed directly from Python PODs, without access to a :ref:`Registry` (or :ref:`Datastore`).
 Like a :py:class:`DatasetRef`, a :py:class:`DatasetLabel` only fully identifies a :ref:`Dataset` when combined with a :ref:`Collection`, and can be used to represent :ref:`Datasets <Dataset>` before they have been written.
 Most interactive analysis code will interact primarily with :py:class:`DatasetLabels <DatasetLabel>`, as these provide the simplest, least-structured way to use the :ref:`Butler` interface.